domRiddle/ASF/Compatibility.md

 ASF as a program is targetting **.NET Core 2.0** (`netcoreapp2.0`) right now, but it might target newer platform in the future. `netcoreapp2.0` is supported since .NET Core 2.0.0-preview1 SDK, although we recommend using **[latest SDK](https://www.microsoft.com/net/download/core#/sdk)** (current) available for your machine.

-If in doubt, check what our **[continuous integration uses](https://ci.appveyor.com/project/JustArchi/ArchiSteamFarm#L1)** for compiling and deploying ASF releases on GitHub.
+If in doubt, check what our **[continuous integration uses](https://ci.appveyor.com/project/JustArchi/ArchiSteamFarm)** for compiling and deploying ASF releases on GitHub.
+You can find `dotnet --info` output on top of each build.

 ---